 - Take hold of the handle on the bottom (the horizontal one) with one hand and then spin the handle with the teeth to spiralize.
 Press steady with forward pressure, using the handle that you’re gripping, for best results.

-- Before dressing up the noodles, take a scissors when you’re done spiralizing and cut the noodles into manageable sized pieces.
+- Before dressing up the noodles, take scissors when you’re done spiralizing and cut the noodles into manageable size pieces.
 Just grab a bunch of noodles and roughly snip.
 Or enjoy that never ending noodle!

 - You can make noodles in advance, they should keep for 5-7 days in the fridge, without sauce.